osg-htc/technology/docs/software/osg-build-tools.md

 ##### quilt

 Collects the upstream local sources and spec file, then calls `quilt setup` on the spec file, extracting the source files and adding the patches to a quilt series file.
 See [Quilt documentation (PDF link)](http://www.shakthimaan.com/downloads/glv/quilt-tutorial/quilt-doc.pdf) for more information on quilt; also look at the example in the Usage Patterns section below.
-Similar to `prepare` (in fact, `quilt` calls `rpmbuild -bp` behind the scenes), but the source tree is in pre-patch state, and various quilt commands can be used to apply and modify patches.
-Unpacks into `_quilt` as of `osg-build-1.2.2` or `_final_srpm_contents` in previous versions.
+The sources are unpacked into `_quilt`; they will be in pre-patch state and the various quilt commands can be used to apply and modify patches.
 Requires `quilt`.
-People on UW CSL machines should add `/p/vdt/workspace/quilt/bin` to their `$PATH`, and `/p/vdt/workspace/quilt/share/man` to their `$MANPATH`.

 #### Options